SFDO-Community-Sprints/npc-best-practices/docs/migration-guidance/Comprehensive Guide - External Stakeholders.md

 * What is your assessment of our current state, and what would you flag as the most complex parts of our implementation to migrate?

-* What experience does your team have with Agentforce Nonprofit migrations specifically?
+* What experience does your team have with Nonprofit Cloud migrations specifically?

 ### **Current Vendor and AppExchange Partners**: *Their tools may not support NPC, creating blockers or forced replacements*